-Water is available in front of property on the west side of W Gate City Blvd.
-Sewer is available to the east of the property at 5823zz.
+Water and sewer are available in front of property on W Gate City Blvd.
 Private Developer will need to extend water and sewer to City of Greensboro's Water and Sewer Design Standards.

 Airport Overlay District & Noise Cone

 n/a